shihaocao/ctf-quartz-website/content/index.md

 If you get hurt, and need help, yell "Help!".
 And all nearby players who are mid game and hear should stop playing (atleast temporarily) and assist.
 After, resume play via arbitration rules.

 If you are chasing/being chased, and notice your opponent trip, do not wait for them to ask for help.
 Stop/turn around, check if they are ok first.
 After, resume play via arbitration rules.

-Shihao and Mariel can be reached via the below, and we can coordinate larger help.
-- Shihao - 571 405 893 seven
-- Mariel - 415 416 062 five

 First aid will be available.